What Is Leptospirosis and How Can You Protect Your Dog?

 - Loss of appetite

-It’s an unpleasant event that can have two peaks or an extended period of symptoms, which can lead to other complications, including:
+Leptospirosis is an unpleasant condition that can have two peaks or an extended period of symptoms, which can lead to other complications, including:

-- Jaundice (liver complications with symptoms like yellow skin and eyes as the organ cannot filter bile)
+- Jaundice – liver complications with symptoms like yellow skin and eyes

 - Severe lung disease and difficulty breathing